snehilvj/dmc-docs/docs/notification/notification.md

    Notifications require additional CSS styles.

-The Chart components require an additional CSS stylesheet.
+The notification components require an additional CSS stylesheet.
 See the [Getting Started](/getting-started) section for more information.

 Be sure to include: